Breathe Natural Peace. Experience wisdom and compassion with this enlightening essential oil blend.

 Sandalwood is used for meditation, prayer, or spiritual rituals because of its positive effects on mental clarity and attention.
 Sandalwood is also known to create a feeling of wellness and peace.

-This blend also includes:
+Forest also includes:

 Allspice, Bergamot, Black Pepper, Cedarwood, Copaiba, Cypress Leaf, Dill Seed, Elemi, Frankincense, Geranium, Ginger, Juniper Leaf, Lemon Balm, Lime, Manuka, Nagarmotha, Peppermint, Petitgrain, Rosemary, Scotch Pine, Spearmint, Turmeric & Wild Orange

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 This essential oil blend contains the most ingredients, sourced from 18 different countries.